ASDIO1/DDD-ClothingStore-Example/README.md

 The following requirements must be fullfiled:

--  Implement a minimum of 5 classes and/or interfaces
+-  Implement a minimum of 5 classes
+-  Implement multiple inheritance (interfaces in the case of C#)
 -  Have at least 1 abstract class
--  Implement an example that showcases that the Liskov principle is present in this program
+-  Implement an example that showcases that the Liskov polimorfism principle is present in this program
--  Make an UML diagram for this program
+-  Make an UML diagram for this program's domain
--  Follow the correct code standards for the programing languaje in use
+-  Follow the correct code standards for the programing languaje in use (in this case im using C#)

 ## Explanation

 I made a simple and  dummy program that fullfills all the requirements.
 This program is about a regular clothing store where the core products are clothes but there can also be other products like accessories.

-### 1. Minimum of 5 classes
+### 1. Minimum of 5 classes and use of multiple inheritance

 The classes in the program are:
 -  Product